 What are the behaviors HR should be encouraging in their managers?
 Our research revealed four lenses of high responsivity.
 It also showed that a highly effective manager contains attributes across all four lenses.

 Respect is foundational to responsiveness.
 This means that all employees should feel respected for their abilities, knowledge, skills, and ideas.
 While the organization can and should extend respect to employees, it’s the manager who truly shows up as the primary enabler of respect.

 How HR can enable managers:

-Encourage employees to provide perspectives.
-Managers need to provide ways for employees to share their views on various aspects of their experience.
+- Encourage employees to provide perspectives.
+Managers must provide ways for employees to share their views on various aspects of their experience.
 This can happen during 1-on-1 meetings or more casual check-ins with team members.
 You should coach managers on how to have open-ended conversations with employees and collect their thoughts on topics like engagement, leadership effectiveness, and working remotely – among others.

-Encourage employees to provide ideas through technology.
-It can quickly become overwhelming for managers to collect all this feedback from employees manually.
+- Encourage employees to provide ideas through technology.
+It can quickly become overwhelming for managers to manually collect all this feedback from employees.
 Overlooked feedback increases the likelihood that their ideas won’t be acted on – which doesn’t exactly build respect.
 That’s where leveraging technology can be helpful.
 Pairing an effective employee feedback strategy with a platform like Culture Amp can make the task of collecting, condensing, and acting on employee suggestions much easier.

-Provide a psychologically safe work environment.
+- Provide a psychologically safe work environment.
 To feel respected, employees need to feel heard.
 Respect goes beyond just listening to their concerns at work.
-Companies also need to create a venue where employees feel safe discussing the personal challenges they’re dealing with in 2022 and beyond – whether that’s struggling with their mental health or feeling overwhelmed by the social injustices happening around the world.
+Companies also need to create a venue where employees feel safe discussing the personal challenges they’re dealing with in 2023 and beyond – whether that’s struggling with their mental health, fears about the economic climate, or feeling overwhelmed by the social injustices happening around the world.

 2. Distributed authority